 A Rhine river cruise with Viking Cruises

 Viking Cruises operates some of the most luxurious ships on the Rhine with a variety of itineraries.
 I chose the 8-day Rhine Getaway cruise from Basel to Amsterdam.
 The package includes lodging, meals and (most) tours.
+Find deals on Viking river cruises.

 Arriving at Basel Airport is a unique experience: the airport, situated in France, serves three cities in three countries – Basel in Switzerland, Mulhouse in France and Freiburg in Germany!
 After passengers collect their bags, they’ll be faced with the choice of exiting right to Switzerland or left to France/Germany!